 Catastrophic injuries that inhibit a person’s daily activities

 Each of these injuries requires medical care, and the expenses can reach into the tens of hundreds of thousands of dollars.
-According to the California Office of Traffic Safety (OTS), there were more than 273,000 people injured and 3,602 people killed in car accidents during the latest reporting year.
+According to the California Office of Traffic Safety (OTS), there were more than 273,000 people injured and 3,602 people killed in auto accidents during the latest reporting year.
 Many of these were caused by gross driver negligence.
 If your loved one was killed in a car accident, an Ontario wrongful death attorney at our firm can help you seek justice and restitution.

-Common Causes of Car Accidents in Ontario
+Common Causes of Ontario Car Accidents

 There are various ways in which motor vehicle accidents in Ontario are caused, with many of them involving careless or negligent driver actions.
 This can include:

 Failing to follow traffic laws.
-When drivers fail to follow traffic laws, serious accidents occur.
+When drivers fail to follow traffic laws, serious traffic accidents occur.
 This includes failing to stop at stop signs and stoplights, failing to yield the right-of-way, ignoring crosswalks, and more.

 Driving while impaired.
 During the latest reporting year in California, there were over 26,000 alcohol-related traffic injuries, and impaired drivers were responsible for 31% of all traffic fatalities that year.